Osaka's band scene has a heat all its own, different from Tokyo

 |---|---|---|

-| Band Practice (1 hour) | 1,800–3,000 yen | 2,500–4,000 yen |
+| Band practice (1 hour) | 1,800–3,000 yen | 2,500–4,000 yen |

-| Individual Practice (1 hour) | 500–900 yen | 700–1,200 yen |
+| Individual practice (1 hour) | 500–900 yen | 700–1,200 yen |

-| 24-hour Operation | Available at Studio 246, etc. | Limited availability |
+| 24-hour access | Available at Studio 246, etc. | Limited options |

-| Item | Osaka Rate | Frequency | Monthly Estimate |
+| Item | Osaka rates | Frequency | Monthly estimate |

 |---|---|---|---|

-| Studio Rehearsal | 2,000–3,000 yen/session | 4x monthly | 8,000–12,000 yen |
+| Studio practice | 2,000–3,000 yen/session | 4x/month | 8,000–12,000 yen |

-| Individual Practice | 500–900 yen/session | 4x monthly | 2,000–3,600 yen |
+| Individual practice | 500–900 yen/session | 4x/month | 2,000–3,600 yen |

-| Live Performance Quota | 10,000–20,000 yen/show | 1–2x monthly | 10,000–40,000 yen |
+| Live performance quota | 10,000–20,000 yen/show | 1–2x/month | 10,000–40,000 yen |

-| Transportation | In-city travel | 8x monthly | 3,000–5,000 yen |
+| Transportation | In-city travel | 8x/month | 3,000–5,000 yen |

 | Total | 23,000–60,600 yen |